WHERE IS EARTH'S WATER?

 There are additional benefits to buffers such as erosion prevention, conservation of energy, providing additional habitat, and many more.
 Read more about them here: Buffer Strips: Common Sense Conservation | NRCS (usda.gov)

-Land practices don’t just have an impact on the health of our agricultural lands but ct on the health of our ocean and local watersheds as well.
+Land practices don’t just have an impact on the health of our agricultural lands, they also have an impact on the health of our ocean and local watersheds.
 The practices described above to protect soil health leads to benefits for our nearby watersheds by controlling the runoff of sedimentation, nutrients, and contaminants.
 Protecting our ocean from unnecessary levels of contamination starts by protecting our soils from harmful land practices.